NeelBhatt/Docs-1/aspnet/aspnetcore/tutorials/first-mvc-app/start-mvc.md

 This tutorial will teach you the basics of building an ASP.NET Core MVC web app using [Visual Studio 2015](https://www.visualstudio.com/en-us/visual-studio-homepage-vs.aspx).

+> [!NOTE]
-Note: For the tutorial using .NET Core on a Mac see [Your First ASP.NET Core Application on a Mac Using Visual Studio Code](../your-first-mac-aspnet.md).
+> For the tutorial using .NET Core on a Mac see [Your First ASP.NET Core Application on a Mac Using Visual Studio Code](../your-first-mac-aspnet.md).

   ## Install Visual Studio and .NET Core